Hello, Love, Goodbye: Production

 The film stars Kathryn Bernardo and Alden Richards.
 Both are affiliated with the two major rival networks in the Philippines: Bernardo with ABS-CBN and Richards with GMA Network.
 The two also belonged to two different "love teams": Bernardo with Daniel Padilla in Kathniel and Richards with Maine Mendoza in AlDub.
 Together, they play the role of two Overseas Filipino Workers (OFWs) in Hong Kong who became romantically involved with each other.
 Director Cathy Garcia-Molina said that the two main cast members were not subjected to "baby or special treatment" for the film project.
+Benjie Paras was originally going to be in the film as the father of Bernardo's character, but backed out due to scheduling conflicts.

 Filming for Hello, Love, Goodbye in Hong Kong has begun by April 2019, amidst the early period of the 2019–20 Hong Kong protests, and was completed after a month.
 Principal photography for the film ended by May 19, 2019, in Parañaque.
 Post-production work for Hello, Love, Goodbye was done in Bangkok, Thailand, with ABS-CBN Film Productions collaborating with Thai production firm Kantana Group.
 It was the first collaboration between the two firms.